glossd/yetis/README.md

 #### Full list of commands
 ```
+Server Commands:
 	start [-d]              start Yetis server
 	shutdown                terminate Yetis server
 	info                    print server status
+Resources Commands:
-	apply -f {path}  create new deployments from yaml configuration starting its processes
+	apply -f FILENAME       apply a configuration from yaml file.
-	list [-w]        list the managed deployments
+	get [-w] KIND           print a list the managed resources.
-	logs [-f] {name} print the logs of a deployment
+	logs [-f] NAME          print the logs of the deployment with NAME
-	describe {name}  get full info of the deployment
+	describe KIND NAME      Print a detailed description of the selected resource
-	delete {name}    delete the deployment terminating its process
+	delete KIND NAME        delete the resource, terminating its process
 	help                    print the list of the commands
 ```

 ## Configuration examples